Skip to main content

 Note: If your device region is set outside the United States, wallet apps may block US-issued cards during provisioning.
 Changing the region to the US resolves this for most customers.

-7. Factory Reset (Last Resort)
+6. Factory Reset (Last Resort)

 If all of the above steps fail, it is likely that Apple or Google have marked your device as high-risk.
-The only way to resolve that is to factory reset your device and restore from backup.
-This is a last resort, but it has not failed us yet.
+The only way to fully resolve that is to factory reset your device using the Erase All Content and Settings option, and restore from backup.

 Did this answer your question?